juxt/site/docs/src/pages/learn/graphql.md

 }
 ```

-note we use the [ref site directive](../reference/graphql/site-directive#q) to join from the Movie entity to the director and cast.
+Note we use the [ref site directive](../reference/graphql/site-directive#q) to join from the Movie entity to the director and cast.
 The actual document in XT has 'directorId' and 'castIds' attributes and ref will join those to their referenced documents and use the Person type to resolve it.

 ## Mutations